 - Oppresses people who don’t match up with its supposed picture of “health,” which disproportionately harms women, femmes, trans folks, people in larger bodies, people of color, and people with disabilities, damaging both their mental and physical health”.

-My own experience with diet culture
+My own experience with dieting

 I developed an eating disorder early in my life.
 It started when I was 12, during a gym class in which were weighed, measured and had our skinfold measurements taken.
-I was told I was above the average for weight and body fat %.
+I was told I was above the average for weight and body fat percentage.
 That’s when I started to feel like there was something wrong with me.

 I won’t bog you down with details, but all of this eventually led to full blown anorexia nervosa, where for the next two years I would eat very small amounts of food, and some I even banned (I was horrified over the 2 Tic Tacs we had to eat during a Science class experiment about taste buds, or something).

 When I look at my pictures from that time, I looked ill and unhappy, which I was.
 I lost my period for a whole year, my hair was starting to fall out, my skin had a yellowish tinge to it and I would frequently feel dizzy and weak.

 Even though I was dangerously underweight, I still felt that my legs were “too thick” and my butt was “too big”.
 I still didn’t look like the “thin ideal”.
 I felt there must be something wrong with me because I was doing everything the diet books and articles told me to, right?

 And here’s yet another example of why is diet culture toxic: making you feel like it’s your fault, that you need to try harder, instead of recognizing that these diets just don’t work.

 The problem with diet culture is that it’s actually many problems.
 As my above example, diet culture can have the following dangerous consequences: